1npo/frigate/docs/perks.md

 - Start/end of the hand
 - Start/end of the round
 - When perk is added to/removed from inventory
-- Certain perk is in your inventory
+- When a certain perk is in your inventory
-- Certain hand is played
+- When a certain hand is played
-- Certain dice values are played
+- When certain dice values are played
 - When dice in certain queue positions are evaluated
 - When the shop opens/closes